 Oh some of those outrageous stories I’m both happy and ashamed to say weren’t all that fiction.
 When one of my friends got to the part about the country concert, she sent a photo of us cluelessly setting up a tent right before a storm came in.
 We were constantly getting ourselves in over our heads, and if you’re with good people, you’ll always come out laughing with some interesting new stories.

 You mentioned in your bio that your real life friends inspired the characters in your book, what did they think of it after they read it?

 I think they liked reading it because it was like we were back in college for a few hours.
 I snuck little things in there for each person, so if they caught it they could have their own private laugh, or know I remembered and appreciated something.
 I loved getting the phone calls or texts if they caught one, but more than that, I just wanted to let them know how much I valued them.
-Good girlfriends are a real treasure, and we’re spread all over the country now, but reading this, it was like we were all back on the dorm room floor.
+Good girlfriends are a real treasure, and we’re spread all over the country now, but reading this, I hope they all felt like we were all right back there sitting around on the dorm room floor.

 I would love to read more of your writing, I especially love your quirky dialogue.
 What can we expect next from you?